Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 ### Compile MCprep using scripts

-A script has been created (`mcprep-build.py`) which make it fast to copy the entire addon structure the addon folders for multiple versions of blender.
-You need to use these scripts, or at the very least validate that they work, as running the automated tests depend on them.
+MCprep uses the [bpy-addon-build](https://github.com/StandingPadAnimations/bpy-build) package to build the addon, which makes it fast to copy the entire addon structure the addon folders for multiple versions of blender.

 The benefit?
-You don't have to manually navigate and install zip files in blender for each change you make - just run this script and restart blender.
+You don't have to manually navigate and install zip files in blender for each change you make - just run the command and restart blender.
 It *is* important you do restart blender after changes, as there can be unintended side effects of trying to reload a plugin.

 ### Run tests